-There are three main reasons people buy a hot tub – for leisure, for health or for strengthening.
+There are three main reasons people buy a hot tub: for leisure, health or for fitness.

-Leisure spas are used for relaxing at the end of a long day.
+Leisure spas are great for relaxing at the end of a long day.
 They may become the centerpiece of a get-together with family and friends, a backyard party or a relaxing weekend.

-Health spas focus on relieving pain and tension in your body due to illness or physical ailments.
-Some medical providers will even prescribe a hot tub as part of your treatment regime.
-If you have a hot tub prescription you may be entitled to a reimbursement on your income tax return, or the cost may be covered by your insurance company.
+Health spas focus on relieving pain and tension in your body caused by various ailments.
+Some medical providers prescribe hydrotherapy as part of your treatment regime.

-Hot tubs used for strengthening or exercise purposes are also called swim spas.
-These are very long and designed with powerful water streams to help build muscle while you swim.
-Other strengthening hot tubs are smaller and include underwater treadmills that give you impressive resistance while your workout.
+Hot tubs used for strengthening or exercise purposes are called swim spas.
+These are long and designed with powerful water streams.
+You can read our recommendations in our swim spa buying guide.
+Other fitness hot tubs are smaller and include underwater treadmills that give you impressive resistance while you work out.

 This guide covers everything you need to know about leisure and therapeutic hot tub spas, including:

 - Popular brands

 - Pricing; specifically, the equipment included with your spa and how each piece works